dinomatic/docs.dinomatic.com/source/docs/spinoko/how-to.md

 ### How To Change Table Sorting Keys

-By default Spinoko adds 5 tables sorting keys/buttons:
+By default Spinoko adds 5 table sorting keys/buttons:

 1. Name (alphabetically)
 2. Year (of establishment)